anthonyjdella/personal-website/anthonyjdella/content/blog/magic-numbers.md

 Constants.HOME_ADDRESS & Constants.EMAIL_ADDRESS are much easier to understand and now have meaning!

-### If you aren’t convinced, what’s easier to read:
+## If you aren’t convinced, what’s easier to read:
 splitString[Constants.HOME_ADDRESS] or splitString[7]?

 Again, this is just ONE example of magic numbers but there are many more.

-Thanks for reading!
+---